Literature DB >> 33584863

 Distribution of nitrogen (N) content across 369 products sold as urea in Uganda.
 All samples contained less than 46% N (adapted from Bold et al. 2015).

 Distribution of nitrogen (N) content across 369 products sold as urea in Uganda.
 All samples contained less than 46% N (adapted from Bold et al. 2015).
 The poor quality of agricultural inputs stems from several factors including adulteration, sub-standard formulations, and poor handling in transportation and storage, and points to weak regulatory frameworks.
 Recent development initiatives have advocated for quality control of agricultural inputs through strengthening the regulatory mechanisms (Masso et al. 2013; AGRA 2014).
 However, operationalisation remains a challenge (Kargbo 2010).
-The use of poor quality inputs coupled with volatile input and output markets reduces the profitability associated with using agricultural inputs, and consequently the capacity to invest in n class="Chemical">N inpan>puts.
+The use of poor quality inputs coupled with volatile input and output markets reduces the profitability associated with using agricultural inputs, and consequently the capacity to invest in N inputs.

 Poor input and output markets